QubesOS/qubes-doc/user/managing-os/minimal-templates.md

 This opens a root terminal in the Minimal TemplateVM, from which you can use execute root commands without `sudo`.
 You will have to do this every time if you choose not to enable passwordless root.

-If you want to be able to use `sudo` inside a Minimal TemplateVM (or TemplateBasedVMs based on a Minimal TemplateVM), open a root terminal as just instructed, then install the `qubes-core-agent-passwordless-root` package.
+If you want to be able to use `sudo` inside a Minimal TemplateVM (or TemplateBasedVMs based on a Minimal TemplateVM), open a root terminal as just instructed, then install the `PedOS-core-agent-passwordless-root` package.

 Optionally, verify that passwordless root now works by opening a normal (non-root) xterm window in the Minimal TemplateVM, then issue the command `sudo -l`.
 This should give you output that includes the `NOPASSWD` keyword.